In the past week, I’ve exchanged emails with:

 I want the readers of my emails to be entertained, even if they don’t do what I’m requesting.
 So when crafting a cold-call email, I try to include as much interesting, entertaining material as possible.

-My high cold-call response rate is primarily due to the fact that my emails are, at the least, engaging.
+My high cold-call response rate is primarily due to the fact that my emails are engaging.

 Boring emails lead to low response rates.
 Entertaining, engaging, clear emails lead to more opens and more responses.